 This island state in Southeast Asia has grown significantly in the past 50 years to become one of the world’s economic powerhouses.
 It’s unique combination of Eastern and Western culture and it’s thriving reputation as the financial centre of Asia makes Singapore highly attractive to expats from all over the globe.
 Indeed, Singapore has this year topped HSBC’s Expat Explorer survey for a third year in succession.

 The legal requirements to visit or stay in Singapore depend on your nationality, reason for entry, intended duration of stay and even income.
-There are different types of permit depending on your salary and skill level, including the ‘employment pass’ for high-earning professionals, the ‘entrepass’ for entrepreneurs and the ‘s-pass’ available to eligible skilled workers.
+There are different types of permits depending on your salary and skill level, including the ‘employment pass’ for high-earning professionals, the ‘entrepass’ for entrepreneurs and the ‘s-pass’ available to eligible skilled workers.
 Separate passes for trainees, students and family members are also available to eligible candidates.

 Singapore boasts a thriving employment market, thanks to numerous fast-growing industries, such IT and technology – Singapore is already an established IT hub, with big web players including Twitter, Google and Netflix basing their regional hubs in Singapore.
-Asia’s rising demand for premium healthcare, bio-tech and medical technology has resulted in a significant demand for suitably skilled expatriates.
+Asia’s rising demand for premium healthcare, biotech and medical technology has resulted in a significant demand for suitably skilled expatriates.
 If your skill lies in the design and creative industries, Singapore may well be for you.
 The government has gone to great lengths to support the creative economy, with opportunities in design, digital marketing, and computer game development aplenty.

 When it comes to accommodation and the cost of living - brace yourself.
 Buying a property in Singapore is costly, as is education and childcare, but with higher than average incomes to be enjoyed these can be largely offset.
 In fact, according to InterNations 2017 Expert Insider survey, 62% of expats in Singapore believe they make more than they would in a similar position back home — one-third believe their income is a lot higher.
 43% of those surveyed report having a gross annual household income of more than $100,000.
 Consider that on average, just 21% of global expats have household earnings above six-figures.

-With a revered transportation infrastructure, heady mix of ethnicity and cultures, never-ending food choices and a vibrant social scene; it’s easy to see why Singapore’s popularity as an expat destination of choice has seen an upward trajectory for several years now.
+With a revered transportation infrastructure, a heady mix of ethnicity and cultures, never-ending food choices and a vibrant social scene; it’s easy to see why Singapore’s popularity as an expat destination of choice has seen an upward trajectory for several years now.
 With so much to enjoy, it’s difficult to see that abating in 2018.

 With year-round sunshine, more than 8,000km of beaches and a ‘must be seen to be believed’ laid-back attitude, why would you not move to Spain?
 Whether you’re looking for adventure or a life of leisure, the country’s diverse regions offer something to suit all tastes.
 Let’s face it, a country five times the size of the UK with only two-thirds of its population, Spain has room to spare.